SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 To generate the Up5k evn board bitstream, you have to manually use the icecube2 projects (hardware/synthesis/???/icecube2)

-The flashing on the Up5k evn board (https://www.latticesemi.com/Products/DevelopmentBoardsAndKits/iCE40UltraPlusBreakoutBoard) is done by using the USB connection and iceprog.
+The flashing on the Up5k evn board (https://www.latticesemi.com/Products/DevelopmentBoardsAndKits/iCE40UltraPlusBreakoutBoard) FPGA bitstream, software bootloader and application is done by using the USB connection and iceprog.
 The board should be configured to boot on the SPI flash (PROG FLASH jumper mode, J7 mounted, J51 mounted, others jumpers in their default configuration).

 .. code-block:: scala

   ##############################################
   # up5kPerf evn board flashing commands
   ##############################################
-  make up5kPerf_evn_prog_icecube2
+  make up5kPerf_evn_prog_icecube2        # Flash the FPGA bitstream from icecube2
-  make up5kPerf_evn_prog_bootloader
-  make up5kPerf_evn_prog_dhrystone
-  make up5kPerf_evn_prog_syncronization
-  make up5kPerf_evn_prog_philosophers
+  make up5kPerf_evn_prog_bootloader      # Flash the bootloader which will copy the software application into the ram make up5kPerf_evn_prog_dhrystone make up5kPerf_evn_prog_syncronization make up5kPerf_evn_prog_philosophers